 Chief Executive, NICE

-Andrew Dillon united with the NHS in 1975 and conducted a number of superior management inclinations, inclusively of General Manager of the Royal Free Hospital and Chief Executive of St George’s Healthcare NHS Trust, before associating yourself with the National Institute for Health and Clinical Excellence as its founding Chief Executive in 1999.
+Andrew Dillon joined the NHS in1975 and held a number of senior management positions, including General Manager of the Royal Free Hospital and Chief Executive of St George’s Healthcare NHS Trust, before joining the National Institute for Health and Clinical Excellence as its founding Chief Executive in 1999.

 Prof. Michael Drummond BSc, MCom, DPhil